Aidin1998/finalex/test/QA_PLAN_PROGRESS.md

 - Fixed settlement unit test to avoid Kafka dependency and field visibility issues by moving the test into the internal/settlement package.
 - Confirmed websocket client/server integration test is robust and passing.
 - Settlement processor unit test now passes in internal/settlement (no Kafka dependency, full logic isolation).
+- **WebSocket client test (`websocket_client_test.go`) is passing.**
+- **Backpressure manager nil pointer fix implemented** - Fixed emergencyMetrics initialization in NewBackpressureManagerForTest function
+- **Backpressure manager core functionality verified** - GetMetrics method now properly handles emergencyMetrics field
+- All critical bugs in the backpressure, market data, and WebSocket distribution modules have been resolved.
+- All test infrastructure is stable and ready for advanced/edge-case and performance testing.

 ## Next Steps